 Similarly, in the cases referred to in Article 331(1)(a)(5), as no deregistration from the corresponding special scheme takes place, entitlement to the benefit shall commence on the first day of the month following the month in which the application was made.

 In cases of total or partial temporary suspension of activity as a result of force majeure as provided for in Article 331.1.b), entitlement shall arise on the day on which the occurrence of the force majeure is proven by means of the appropriate documents, and it shall not be necessary to deregister from the corresponding special scheme.

 In the other cases regulated in Article 331, entitlement shall arise on the first day of the month following the month in which the suspension takes effect as a result of the cessation of the activity.

 - Undertake to pay contributions corresponding to unemployment benefit.

-- Sign off from unemployment benefit in the event that unemployment benefits are suspended or expires, or that a worker’s situation ceases to satisfy the conditions required for unemployment benefit.
+- Sign off from the benefit in the event that the benefits are suspended or expire, or the worker no longer meets the entitlement requirements.

 - Repay any unduly received benefit payments.

 - Appear at the request of the managing body.

 - Be at the disposal of the Public Employment Service of the corresponding Autonomous Community, or of the Social Marine Institute, where applicable, in order to carry out the training, professional guidance and entrepreneurial activity promotion activities to which they are called.

 - Participate in specific motivation, information, guidance, training, retraining, or professional insertion activities to increase their employability, which are determined by the Public Employment Service of the corresponding Autonomous Community, or by the Social Marine Institute, where applicable.